 - Open Integrations: An open API architecture means fare payment platforms can link to existing (or new) systems and connect with other best of breed services.
 This helps make deploying Fare Payments platforms easier and allows the platform to connect with existing or new services, as required.

-- Account-Based Tap and Ride Experiences: FPaaS platforms deliver tickets to riders but they also enable the latest innovations for agencies by enabling account-based fare payments using a mobile phone, smartcard or contactless bank card - meaning riders no longer need to buy a ticket or understand fares to travel.
+- Account-Based Tap and Ride Experiences: FPaaS platforms deliver tickets to riders but they should also enable the latest innovations for agencies by enabling account-based fare payments using a mobile phones, smartcards (NFC) or contactless bank cards (cEMV) - meaning riders no longer need to buy a ticket or understand fares to travel.
 The ultimate convenient passenger experience.

 - Future-Proof Roadmap: With a roadmap of new features and capabilities, a platform approach takes the complexity out of Fare Payments and allows experts to guide agencies on their ticketing journey, allowing them to concentrate on what they do best, providing safe, reliable and convenient journeys for riders.